teklynk/twitch_chat_highlight/README.md

 - This only works with Twitch chat.
 - Chat must be docked inside OBS in order for it to work with the browser source overlay.
+- Be sure that you are using the latest version of OBS.

 ### [Try it here](https://twitch-chat-highlight.pages.dev/)